 One evening following a dragonfly Ofelia finds herself inside a maze hidden somewhere in the forest ruled by Pan the faun.
 The other world also has a goatish creature with menacing horns, a giant toad and a Pale Man who holds his eyes in his hands.
 They give her series of tasks which she must complete or face dire consequences .

-Little does the Captain know that the guerrilla sympathizers are in his own household; the housekeeper Marcedes , played by Maribel Verdu, and the doctor, Alex Angulo, who attends to Carmen, represents the movies alternatives to the militarized population.
-Mercedes’s clandestine visits to the rebels coincide with Ofelia’s sojourn into the fairyland which almost suggests that the vanquished Spanish Republic is now almost a dream and a fairytale in itself.
+Little does the Captain know that the guerrilla sympathisers are in his own household; the housekeeper Marcedes , played by Maribel Verdu, and the doctor, Alex Angulo, who attends to Carmen, represents the movie’s alternatives to the militarised population.
+Mercedes’s clandestine visits to the rebels coincide with Ofelia’s sojourn into the fairyland, which suggests that the vanquished Spanish Republic is now almost a dream and a fairytale in itself.

 Whatever it is that you find, in the end it is unquestionable horror, fantasy, history all weaved into one compelling yarn that pulls us into the labyrinth making us hope and making us cry but, staying in our minds for a long, long time.

 I leave you with the trailer of Pan’s Labyrinth

 Sounds like a movie I must watch.
 Del Toro really is a master.